What is stone skipping? The art of throwing flat rocks across the water has become a semi-professional sport involving technique and science.

 In a competitive environment, the rules are simple:

-1. All stones must be no more than three inches in diameter at its widest point;
+1. All stones must be no more than three inches in diameter at their widest point;

 2. Each contestant will have three skims per session;